aws-neuron/aws-neuron-sdk/neuron-guide/neuron-frameworks/pytorch-neuron/tutorials/tutorial-libtorch.rst

 Setup the Enviornment
 -----------------------------------------

-Launch Inf1 instance by following the below steps, and make sure to choose an inf1.6xlarge instance.
+Launch Inf1 instance by following the below steps, and make sure to choose an inf1.6xlarge instance running the DLAMI.

 .. include:: /neuron-intro/install-templates/launch-inf1-dlami.rst